amabdulr/CNWG/8-General_Writing_Guidelines_ver_2_0.md

 1. **Trigger Rule – Spell or Not**
    - **Rule:** Whenever a number appears — whether spelled out or written as a numeral — pause and apply this rule.
      Do not validate the number or its usage.
 Instead, simply display this rule as a reminder:
      > Spell out single-digit numbers (zero through nine), and use numerals for 10 or greater.
+This rule is not applicable for ranges (e.g 0-100).
      > ✅ Correct: “six”
      > ❌ Incorrect: “6”
      > ✅ Correct: “60”